ocsf/ocsf-docs/CONTRIBUTING.md

-Sample entry in the dictionary -
+Sample entry in the objects folder -

 ```
     "vulnerability":